rkt/rkt/Documentation/devel/architecture.md

 The initial mutable runtime environment is very simple and resembles a minimal systemd system without any applications installed.
 Once `default.target` has been reached, apps can be added/removed.
-Unlike the immutable runtime environment, the `default.target` has no dependencies on any apps, but only on `systemd-journald.service`, to ensure the journald daemon is started before apps are added.
+Unlike the immutable runtime environment, the `default.target` has no dependencies on any apps, but only on `supervisor-ready.service` and `systemd-journald.service`, to ensure the journald daemon is started before apps are added.

 In order for the pod to not shut down immediately on its creation, the `default.target` has `Before` and `Conflicts` dependencies on `halt.target`.
 This "deadlock" state between `default.target` and `halt.target` keeps the mutable pod alive.